annavignoli/Teodora/README.md

 </body>
 </html>

-The rule dictionary was developed from an interview with more than 100 people in order to collect many possible questions that a tourist might ask with as many conversational nuances as possible.
+The chatbot rules were developed from an interview with more than 100 people in order to collect many possible questions that a tourist might ask with as many conversational nuances as possible.
 The software has a graphical user interface to make the user experience as natural and user-friendly as possible.
 Chats between Teodora and users are also saved locally so that conversations can be reviewed and information is not lost.

 ### How to install and run Teodora on Windows